Foreword

 The PLONK arithmetization was first proposed in the PLONK paper [GWC19] as a means to arithmetize circuits where each gate has 2 inputs and 1 output.
 Each gate is expressed using a “gate equation”; the wiring is represented as permutations.

 (Gate Equation).
-A single gate with inputs and output is defined by the equation: The values are known as “selectors” and allow to specialize each gate into enforcing a specific operation.
+A single gate with inputs and output is defined by the equation: The values are known as “selectors” and allow us to specialize each gate into enforcing a specific operation.
 The table below provides some examples:

 Gate TypeSelector ValuesSimplified Gate Equation